nicovandenhooff/kaggle-competitions/README.md

-# kaggle-projects
+# kaggle-competitions
-A repository that contains my kaggle projects.
+A repository that contains my kaggle competitions.